 Horny Goat Weed - buy Epimedium supplement extract 300 mg with icariin, and Passion Rx herbal formula

 Epimedium sagittatum is one of the most valued tonics of Chinese herbalism.
 In China it is especially used for supporting healthy sexual activity.

 Epimedium Sagittatum 300 mg (20% flavonoids as icariin)

 The potent herbal extracts in this sex pill include ashwagandha, catuaba, cnidium, epimedium extract, Maca, Muira puama, Passion flower, Tongkat Ali, Tribulus terrestris extract, and Yohimbe bark.

-Buy Epimedium supplement, Passion Rx potent sexual enhancer
+Buy Epimedium supplement extract with icariin, Passion Rx potent sexual enhancer

 What the research says regarding sexual enhancement

-Very little human research has been published in the Western medical literature regarding this plant.
+Very little human research has been published in the Western medical literature with epimedium supplements.
 Our Chinese study investigated the therapeutic effect of epimedium sagittatum on 22 patients with chronic renal failure on hemodialysis.
 Twelve patients with hemodialysis were served as controls.
 The herb had a sex enhancing effect and improved their quality of life.